symfony/symfony-docs/frontend/asset_mapper.rst

     hljs.highlightAll();

-In this case, adding the ``highlight.js`` package to your ``importmap.php`` file won't work: whatever your importing - e.g. ``highlight.js/lib/core`` - needs to *exactly* match an entry in the ``importmap.php`` file.
+In this case, adding the ``highlight.js`` package to your ``importmap.php`` file won't work: whatever you import - e.g. ``highlight.js/lib/core`` - needs to *exactly* match an entry in the ``importmap.php`` file.

 Instead, use ``importmap:require`` and pass it the exact paths you need.
 This